 The Food Literature Group is open to current Slow Food South Bay chapter members.
 Please email us if you have an interest in joining this group at:

-Our current book selection is A Family Farm in Tuscany: Recipes and Stories from Fattoria Poggio Alloro by Sarah Fioroni and translated by Natalie Danford.
+Our January 2014 reading was A Family Farm in Tuscany: Recipes and Stories from Fattoria Poggio Alloro by Sarah Fioroni and translated by Natalie Danford.
 Including traditional family recipes and colorful photography throughout, this is a story about three generations of one family and how their inherited and shared love offarming and food as an expression of culture and caring evolved into the current eco-tourist destination and sustainable farm it is today.
 Our meeting is planned for January 27th, 2014 at Donato Enoteca in Redwood City.
 Please email us if you are interested in attending our family style dinner and conversation at the restaurant and Happy New Year to All!!

 We read 97 Orchard: An Edible History of Five Immigrant Families in One New York Tenement by Jane Ziegelman.
 In October, we met at a member’s home in Palo Alto to talk about the book and savored one of our typical potluck feasts, including dishes that reflected the book’s theme.